kl/sub-batch/README.md

 sub-batch can also batch adjust the timings for all subtitle files.
 To do this you use the --timing option, for example:
 ```
-sub-batch --timing 0.1
+sub-batch --timing 100
 ```
-which moves all subtitles forward by 100ms, or:
+which moves all subtitles forward by 100 ms, or:
 ```
-sub-batch --timing -0.05
+sub-batch --timing -50
 ```
 which moves all subtitles back by 50 ms.